 When an HTTP GET request is received, the request is processed by the .z.ph event handler.
 The argument it receives is a two item list of the form: ( request text ; request header ).
 Here I have saved it to a variable a:

 You can override this function to provide your own html interface.
-Here's an example where we override .z.ph to provide a qStudio like web interface:
+Here's an example where we override .z.ph to provide a QStudio like web interface:

 Similarly there is a .z.pp event handler for HTTP post events.